Q&A on UWCSEA admissions

 Infant School

-K1 to Grade 1 Meet and Play sessions: Vice Principal of the Infant School and specialist Infant School Staff = approximately 1 hour in total including arrival time
+K1 to Grade 1 Meet and Play sessions are with the Vice Principal of the Infant School and specialist Infant School staff.
+They take approximately 1 hour in total including arrival time.

 High School (Day and Boarding)